 This salad.
 It’s filled with all of my favorite things.

-The tangy dressing is one that you can use on other salads too.
-It uses honey to sweeten it, and the red wine vinegar provides the tang.
-My family loved it.
+This simple but tangy dressing is one you can use on other salads too.
+Your family will love it.

 - 8 ounces mushrooms - sliced